 - Prayer may lead us to things we never knew before.

-If you believe that God is the name of the LORD (“the I AM”) and the great provider of all your needs, then you submit all your wickedness and not use the name of God in vain.
-Many people now are using God, not as the name of God we worship but just a worldly expression.
+If you believe that God is the name of the LORD (“the I AM”) and the great provider of all your needs, then you submit all your wickedness and do not use the name of God in vain.
+Many people now use God, not as the name of God we worship but as a worldly expression.

-Before, at an early age, I heard people saying when they see something bad things happen “My goodness?”
-Now it’s “OMG”.
-I cannot even write it in full words due to my respect for the Holy Name of our LORD God.
+Before, at an early age, I heard people saying when they saw something terrible happen, “My goodness?”
+Now it’s “OMG.”
+I cannot even write it in total words due to my respect for the Holy Name of our LORD God.
 Many changes happened in our generation that it became a part of our way of living.

-I still remember before, people were greeting fellow believers “may God be with you”.
-It became “peace be with you” then change to “peace” then later making a “V sign” which was replaced with “God bless you” and now it was shortened to “God bless.”
-You can say it in utterance, by an act and any form of greetings as long as you do it for the LORD.
-There are various explanations to all of these but I leave it up to you.
+I still remember before, people were greeting fellow believers, “may God be with you.”
+It became “peace be with you,” then changed to “peace,” then later made a “V sign,” which was replaced with “God bless you,” and now it was shortened to “God bless.”
+You can say it in utterance, by an act, and any form of greetings as long as you do it for the LORD.
+There are various explanations for these, but I leave it up to you.

 If we submit our freedom of will to the Holy Spirit before we make any crucial decision or action, we may get a fruitful and profitable reaction.
-Submission, repentance, and confession are part of the truth that we believe in.
-When we humble ourselves and acknowledge our fault, God is faithful and just to forgive us.
-We do not need an arsenal of prayers to be heard by the Father and we do not need either a repetitive or long flowery prayers.
+Submission, repentance, and confession are part of the truth we believe in.
+When we humble ourselves and acknowledge our faults, God is faithful and forgives us.
+We do not need an arsenal of prayers to be heard by the Father, and we do not need either repetitive or long flowery prayers.
 It is a must in public prayers to avoid prayer edifying oneself.
-We pray in public to lift up one another to the LORD.
+We pray in public to lift one another to the LORD.

 Continue to read Part 2: An Act of Obedience